shaundano/project-elephant/docs/Introduction/jitsi-meet.md

 **My advice:** before even setting up a Jitsi server, have a purchased domain ready from a major provider like Cloudflare.
 Also, don't try to run peer-to-peer or locally.
 I managed to run my own Jitsi server from my own machine, but it requires access to your router so that you can enable port-forwarding ports.
 I probably spent two weekends trying to use a relay to access my server via STUN/TURN servers.
 Just skip all that, get AWS free tier, and install it on an EC2.

-Holy crap, the handbook actually has [[that exact advice]].
+Holy crap, the handbook actually has [that exact advice](https://jitsi.github.io/handbook/docs/devops-guide/).
 Too bad I didn't listen.
 But you can, and you should.